aras-p/UnityGaussianSplatting/readme.md

 <img align="right" src="Doc/shotAssetCreator.png" width="250px">

-Next up, **create some GaussianSplat assets**: open `Tools -> Create Gaussian Splat Asset` menu within Unity.
+Next up, **create some GaussianSplat assets**: open `Tools -> Gaussian Splats -> Create GaussianSplatAsset` menu within Unity.
 In the dialog point it to your gaussian splat "model" directory (it is expected to contain `cameras.json` and `point_cloud/iteration_7000/point_cloud.ply` inside of it, and be an actual Gaussian Splat model, not something else).
 Pick desired compression options and output folder, and press "Create Asset" button.